 If you find HDR content too dim, setting the Backlight to '100' with Dynamic Tone Mapping enabled and Dynamic Contrast on 'High' improves the EOTF, and it almost follows the input stimulus perfectly.

-The LG UK6570 has mediocre color volume.
+The TV has mediocre color volume.
 In the P3 color space, it can't produce bright saturated colors.
 In Rec 2020, it can't fill out the entire gamut and overly saturated colors aren't very bright.

 Excellent gradient handling.
 There is very little banding in areas of similar color.

-There is no temporary image retention on the LG UK6570, which is great.
+There is no temporary image retention, which is great.

 Although some IPS panels can suffer from temporary image retention, this doesn't appear to be permanent as the IPS panel in our long-term test appear immune.